 Description of the Benefits Terms.
 Regardless of age, participating employees who retire with at least 20 years of membership service are entitled to an annual retirement allowance payable monthly for life in an amount equal to 50.0% of their average monthly compensation and to an additional 1.7 % for each year of creditable service beyond 20 years, not to exceed 66.67% of average monthly compensation, except as may otherwise be provided through local and private legislation.
 Average monthly compensation for the MRS plans is the monthly average for the last six months of service.
 Certain participating employers provide a minimum monthly retirement allowance.
 Benefits vest upon reaching 20 years of membership service.
 MRS plans also provide certain death and disability benefits.
 Members who terminate employment from all covered employers and are not eligible to receive monthly retirement benefits may request a full refund of employee contributions.
-Members covered by MRS do not receive interest on their accumulated contributions.
 Upon withdrawal of contributions, a member forfeits service credit represented by those contributions.